Uninett/nav/doc/reference/arnold.rst

 locate the switch-port the address is operating from using the NAV-database, and then attempts to detain it.

-.. note:: It is important that the write community is set on your IP devices,
+.. note:: You **must** assign a *write-enabled* SNMP profile to your devices,
           otherwise Arnold will not be able to detain or enable ports on them.
-You specifiy write community when you add or edit a new IP device in the *Seed Database* tool.
+You can select profiles for devices individually in the *Seed Database* tool.

 Using Arnold
 ============